 With fingers trembling, she read, “I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: and whosoever liveth and believeth in me shall never die.”

 The old woman understood.
 He was not gone; his love still touched her.
 She was not alone.
 She now realized whose face she had seen hanging from the cross in the chapel.
-It was her husband’s face—The face of Jesus.
+It was her husband’s face: the face of Jesus.

 “Believest thou this?”
-She finished.
+She finished the bible passage.